Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Time dependent holographic entanglement negativity

 \subsection{Entanglement negativity for a single interval}

-In an exactly similar fashion as in the previous subsection, we utilize the adiabatic approximation in eq. (\ref{ew-BTZ-single}) to compute the bulk minimal entanglement wedge cross section for a single interval $A$ of length $l$ in the dual $CFT_{1+1}$ as
+In an exactly similar fashion as in the previous subsection, we utilize the adiabatic approximation in eq. (\ref{ew-BTZ-single}) to compute the bulk extremal EWCS for a single interval $A$ of length $l$ in the dual $CFT_{1+1}$ as

 where the UV cut-off $r_{\infty}=1/\varepsilon$.
 We now employ our covariant construction described in eq. (\ref{cov-neg-proposal}) to obtain the covariant holographic entanglement negativity for the mixed state of a single interval in a dual $CFT_{1+1}$ as follows